-To do so, we’re first going to navigate to the Scenarios section of Futrli and select New adjacent to our Organisation of choice.
-When pressed, this displays the list of Scenario Creation methods available to us.
-Each method allows us to choose the initial basis for our Scenario.
-We could build it from scratch or import a budget we’ve made elsewhere.
-It’s up to us.
+To do so, we’re first going to navigate to the Forecasting section of Futrli and select 'New' adjacent to our Organisation of choice.
+When pressed, this displays the list of Forecast creation methods available to us:

-To forecast an increase in Income and a reduction in Costs, we first need to toggle off ‘Every account category’.
+For example, to forecast an increase in Income and a reduction in Costs, we first need to toggle off ‘Every account category’.
 This will allow us to enter different growth rates for each category rather than applying one for all.
-We can then simply add a ten percent increase in Income and a two percent reduction in Cost of Sales.
+We can then simply add a ten per cent increase in Income and a two per cent reduction in Cost of Sales:

-Once happy, it’s time to press Build.
-Futrli will then generate our scenario, looking at our past performance month-by month and factoring in how we expect to vary from that in the future.
+Once happy, it’s time to press 'Build'.
+Futrli will then generate our Forecast, looking at our past performance month-by-month and factoring in how we expect to vary from that in the future.